 If the fund is changing its mandate or its portfolio strategy, to accommodate categorization and rationalization, then it’s obvious that the earlier strategy that resulted in past performance is no longer valid.

 A new strategy has taken over.
 So you cannot expect past returns going forward as you don’t know how the new strategy will play out!

 And that is why I feel that now, the problem of comparison based on past performance will begin.
 And mind you, this will not end until the time the funds accumulate a reasonable period of performance data post these changes.
 And this ideally means years.

-This point is important and hence, I suggest you read last two paragraphs again if you didn’t get its importance.
+This point is important and hence, I suggest you read the last two paragraphs again if you didn’t get their importance.

 This also means that if you depend on Star Ratings to pick funds, then that won’t work.
 Even earlier depending only on Mutual Fund Star Ratings was stupid.
 Now, it would be more so.